Repairshopr / Syncro Documentation¶

 Anti-Virus and AntiMalware¶

-- issue_type refers to the issue type in RepairShopr (Helpdesk, Internal, etc)
+The problem type in RepairShopr (Helpdesk, Internal, etc):

 Allows you to append information to the internal ticket note: